nagasudhirpulla/taming_python/blog/skills/file_system_read_write_file.md

 finally:
    f.close()
 ```
-In the above example we use the fike
+In the above example we use the filename input of `open` function as 'test.txt', this means that the 'test.txt' file should be in the same folder of python script file

+We can also give ab

 ### Online Interpreter